 Let’s face it: running a call centre isn’t cheap.

-And while it can be tempting to try to automate calls as a means to cut costs, that can seriously impact your customer satisfaction levels: 9/10 people aged 18-65 said they preferred to speak with a live service agent directly over the telephone than any other means of communication.
+And while it can be tempting to try to automate calls as a means to cut costs, that can seriously impact your customer satisfaction levels.
+Did you know that 9 out of 10 people said they preferred to speak with a live service agent directly over the telephone than any other means of communication?

 So how can you spend less on each inbound call without affecting your customers’ experience?